ading2210/website-rewrite/src/blog/posts/chrome_sandbox_escape.md

 This function first checks if `kPolicyTestPageEnabled` is true, which is the the policy that is supposed to enable the policy test page under normal conditions.
 However, you may notice that when `IsPolicyTestingEnabled()` is called, the first argument, the `pref_service`, is set to null.
 This causes the check to be ignored entirely.

 Now, the only check that remains is for the `channel`.
 In this context, "channel" means browser's release channel, which is something like stable, beta, dev, or canary.
 So in this case, only `Channel::CANARY` and `Channel::DEFAULT` is allowed.
-That must mean that my browser is set to either the `Channel::CANARY` or `Channel::DEFAULT`.
+That must mean that my browser is set to either `Channel::CANARY` or `Channel::DEFAULT`.

 Then does the browser [know what channel it's in](https://source.chromium.org/chromium/chromium/src/+/main:chrome/common/channel_info_posix.cc;l=29-56;drc=d5cc0de2d29206d08ae4ef0980dfe049cc0344d5;bpv=0;bpt=0)?
 Here's the function where it determines that: